-(C) The term "aeronautical authorities" means, in the case of Pakistan, the Director General of Civil Aviation, and in the case of the Government of Norway, the Ministry of Transport and Communications, the Directorate of Civil Aviation, and in both cases any person or body authorized to perform the functions presently exercised by the above mentioned authorities.
+(C) The term "aeronautical authorities" means, in the case of Sweden, the Royal Board of Civil Aviation, and in the case of Pakistan, the Director General of Civil Aviation, and in both cases any person or body authorized to perform the functions presently exercised by the above mentioned authorities.

-(D) The term "capacity" in relation to an aircraft means the pay load of that aircraft available on the route or section of a route.
+(D) The term "capacity" in relation to an aircraft means the payload of that aircraft available on the route or section of a route.